vmware/cloud-provider-for-cloud-director/README.md

 Any third party ingress such as Contour could be used with the CPI in order to create an L7 ingress and NSX Advanced Load Balancer with Avi will act as the L4 LoadBalancer.

 **Note**: In order to create a HTTPS Ingress using the Avi LoadBalancer, a certificate needs to be used.
 The following steps present an overview **from CPI 1.1.0 onwards**:
-1. As a user with OrgAdmin role, upload a certificate into the Trusted Certificates of the Organization using the VCD UI.
+1. As a user with OrgAdmin role, upload a certificate in Certificates Library of the Organization using the VCD UI.
 Let this certificate be called `my-service-cert`.

 2. Add the following annotations to the ingress loadbalancer service.
 Depending on the installation method used (helm etc), the location of addition of these annotations may be different.
 The annotation mentions the _comma-separated list of ports_ that need SSL and the (single) certificate to be used for it.
 ```